Chart Color Schemes

 Employment

-Many residents commute elsewhere for work based on Census data.
-Over a 12-month period ending September 2025, employment increased by 0.1% while the labour force rose by 0.6%, leading to a 0.5 percentage point rise in unemployment rate.
-In contrast, Rest of NSW saw employment decline by 0.5% and labour force decline by 0.1%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Inverell's industry mix suggests local employment should increase by 5.7% over five years and 12.6% over ten years, though these are simple extrapolations for illustrative purposes only.
+Manufacturing is particularly specialized with an employment share 2.4 times the regional level.
+Construction, however, is under-represented at 7.6%, compared to Regional NSW's 9.7%.
+Some residents commute elsewhere for work based on Census data.
+Over a 12-month period ending in December 2025, labour force decreased by 1.0% and employment declined by 1.4%, raising the unemployment rate by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Inverell.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with differing growth rates between industries.
+Applying these projections to Inverell's employment mix suggests local employment should increase by 5.7% over five years and 12.6% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment